 Taking on the countdown to winter break can be stressful, but these themed activities may help to give students something to look forward to.
-Your classroom space might still feel wound up, but mixing learning activities in with a countdown is a fun way to bring everyone together during the hectic days before break.
-Check out this five-day plan for classroom themes and related activities to try the week before winter vacation.
+Your classroom space might still feel wound up, but mixing learning activities with a countdown is a fun way to bring everyone together during the hectic days before break.
+Check out this five-day plan for classroom themes and activities to try the week before winter vacation.

-Countdown to Winter Vacation Classroom Activity: BREAK
+Countdown to Winter Break Classroom Activities

 This week-long classroom activity schedule can make the countdown to winter break a little more cheerful and fun for students.
 The theme of each day doesn’t need to be distracting or involve a messy craft.